 While how well the flu vaccine works can vary, there are a lot of reasons to get a flu vaccine each year.

 It's not possible to predict with certainty which flu viruses will predominate during a given season.
 Over the course of a flu season, CDC studies samples of flu viruses circulating during that season to evaluate how close a match there is between viruses used to make the vaccine and circulating viruses.
 Data are published in the weekly FluView.
 In addition, CDC conducts studies each year to determine how well the vaccine protects against illness during that season.
 The results of these studies are typically published following the conclusion of the flu season and take into consideration all of the data collected during the season.
-Interim studies also may be conducted that provide preliminary estimates of the vaccineâ€™s benefits that season using data available at that time.
+Interim preliminary estimates of the vaccineâ€™s benefits that season using data available at that time also may be provided.
 For more information, see Vaccine Effectiveness â€“ How Well Does the Flu Vaccine Work?

 Flu viruses are constantly changing (called â€œantigenic driftâ€) â€“ they can change from one season to the next or they can even change within the course of one flu season.
 Experts must pick which viruses to include in the vaccine many months in advance in order for vaccine to be produced and delivered on time.
 (For more information about the vaccine virus selection process visit Selecting the Viruses in the Influenza (Flu) Vaccine.)
 Because of these factors, there is always the possibility of a less than optimal match between circulating viruses and the viruses in the vaccine.